ccamel/awesome-ccamel/README.md

 - [ergo-services/ergo](https://github.com/ergo-services/ergo) - An actor-based Framework with network transparency for creating event-driven architecture in Golang.
 Inspired by Erlang.
 Zero dependencies.
 - [etcd-io/bbolt](https://github.com/etcd-io/bbolt) - An embedded key/value database for Go.
 - [etcd-io/etcd](https://github.com/etcd-io/etcd) - Distributed reliable key-value store for the most critical data of a distributed system
-- [ethereum/go-ethereum](https://github.com/ethereum/go-ethereum) - Official Go implementation of the Ethereum protocol
+- [ethereum/go-ethereum](https://github.com/ethereum/go-ethereum) - Go implementation of the Ethereum protocol
 - [evmos/ethermint](https://github.com/evmos/ethermint) - Ethermint is a Cosmos SDK library for running scalable and interoperable EVM chains
 - [evmos/evmos](https://github.com/evmos/evmos) - Evmos is the first decentralized EVM chain on the Cosmos Network.
 It's implementing the first EVM stack focused on native, cross-chain applications.
 Evmos is the flagship implementation of Ethermint, an EVM library built for the Cosmos Network by the Evmos Core Developement Team.
 - [exercism/cli](https://github.com/exercism/cli) - A Go based command line tool for exercism.org.